Why are Americans Leaving the US for a ‘Plan B’ Passport in 2025

 The pursuit of a second passport is a more demanding endeavour than residency.

-The most direct route, for those with fortunate ancestry, is citizenship by descent.
+The most direct route for those with ancestral ties is citizenship by descent.

 However, the duration of residency required varies greatly: In the UK, it’s only five years, whereas in Spain it’s ten years.

 A more exclusive and costly option is citizenship by investment.
-These programs, offered by nations such as Dominica and St Kitts and Nevis, grant expedited citizenship in return for investments.
+These programs, offered by nations such as Dominica and St Kitts and Nevis, grant expedited citizenship in return for an investment.

-Some countries, like Serbia, might bestow citizenship upon an individual who has provided the country with an exceptional contribution.
+Some countries might even bestow citizenship upon an individual who has provided the country with an exceptional contribution.

-There’s no single ‘best’ country, but popular choices include Portugal for its lifestyle, Mexico for its easy residency pathway, and Panama is ideal for pensioners due to its easy-to-access pensionado visa.
+There’s no single best country for American emigration, but popular choices include Portugal for its lifestyle, Mexico for its easy residency pathway, and Panama is ideal for pensioners due to its easy-to-access Pensionado Visa.

 Estimates vary, but it’s generally accepted that around 6.8 million US citizens reside overseas.

-Key drivers include hunting for lower living costs, better quality of life, escaping US political disputes and looking for international business or investment opportunities.
-Getting out of the US tax system is another big motivator.
+Key drivers include lower living costs, better quality of life, escaping US political climate and new administration and looking for international business or investment opportunities.
+Getting out of the US tax system is another big motivation.

-‘Leaving for good’ generally implies renouncing US citizenship.
-Renunciation can eliminate US tax obligations on your worldwide income once the renunciation is complete.
+Renunciation can eliminate US tax and reporting obligations on your worldwide income once the renunciation is complete.
+You no longer have to report foreign banks, companies or economic activity to the US Federal Government.

-Start with thorough research on countries of interest, focusing on program requirements, tax implications and cost of living.
+Americans wishing to leave the US should start with thorough research on other countries of interest, focusing on program requirements, tax implications and the cost of living.
 Consult with international tax advisors and immigration lawyers like our team at Nomad Capitalist.

-Instead of spending countless hours reading through complex legal jargon and comparing countless programs, let our team at Nomad Capitalist do it for you.
+Instead of spending countless hours reading through complex legal jargon and comparing programs, let our team at Nomad Capitalist help you.

-We can help you assess your personal needs and goals, identify the best options to then build and execute a well-thought-out plan to help you go where you’re treated best.
+We assess your personal needs and goals with you to execute a well-thought-out plan to help you go where you’re treated best.
+Get in touch today.

 Read more